magomimmo/modern-cljs/doc/second-edition/tutorial-15.md

 nil
 ```

-Not so bad, but you want more, especially when adopting a Test Driven
+Not so bad, but we want more, especially when adopting a Test Driven
-Development (TDD) methodology.
+Development (TDD) workflow.
 Before proceeding to the next step, stop
 any `boot` related process.

 ## boot-test task

 `boot` does not came with a `test` pre-build task like it does
 [Leiningen](https://github.com/technomancy/leiningen/blob/stable/doc/TUTORIAL.md#tests).
 Fortunately,
-the `boot` community created a `boot-test` task for all of us.
+the `boot` community created the `boot-test` task for all of us.
 Let's
 add it our `build.boot` file as usual.

 ```clj